395t/review-assignments/_summaries/cai2017cascade_1.md

 **What is the core idea?**

 The central idea of the paper is to train multiple detection heads with multiple intersection over union (IoU) thresholds.
 The cascade R-CNN architecture solves two problems, overfitting during training and inference-time mismatch between the IoU for which the detector is optimal versus IoU of the input hypothesis.
-The model consists of sequence of detectors trained with increasing IoU thresholds with the ouptut of the previous detector is fed into the next as a resampling mechanism with no discrepancy between training and inference.
+The model consists of sequence of detectors trained with increasing IoU thresholds with the ouptut of the previous detector fed into the next as a resampling mechanism with no discrepancy between training and inference.

 ![Problem example](./cai2017cascade_1a.png)